TalonBraveInfo/OpenHoW/README.md

 in a new 'SDL2' directory under 'src/3rdparty'.

 This will be changing at a later point to make things a little easier.

+#### C/C++ Style Guide

+Please try to follow the [Google C++ guidelines](https://google.github.io/styleguide/cppguide.html), if possible.
+Otherwise please follow the style already used in the code you're editing and this will be sufficient.